Homosexuality in modern sports: Megan Rapinoe

+Rapinoe battles for the ball during a friendly match against New Zealand in 2013.

 Megan Rapinoe, born in 1985, is a notable women's soccer player.
 Rapinoe is a two-time FIFA Women's World Cup champion with the United States women's national soccer team, the latter of which she was awarded the Golden Boot and Golden Ball award for her performance in the tournament.
 Rapinoe is openly lesbian, and in 2013 she received the Board of Directors Award by the Los Angeles Gay and Lesbian Center for her role in activism for the LGBTQ+ community.
 The world champion is also well known for her activism in other sectors, such as gender and racial inequality.

 Homophobia in sports culture

 Heteronormativity, from professional sports to children's athletics, can be seen as the dominant paradigm in sports culture.
 It is defined as the view of heterosexuality as the standard or preferred sexuality, and this exclusive way of thinking is often taken to the extreme in sports culture, which subsequently places an emphasis on hegemonic masculinity.
 Arnd Krüger has shown that the history of homosexuality in sports is closely linked to the history of sports and goes back to antiquity.
 The prevalence of heteronormative thinking in athletics has led to a sports culture that is traditionally highly intolerant to homosexuality.
 This attitude has been documented in adolescent sports especially, as a recent study by Danny Osborne and William E. Wagner, III showed that male adolescents who participated in popular sports, such as football, basketball, and baseball were significantly more likely to hold homophobic attitudes than other peers their age.
-In 1995, three athletes (in the NFL, NBA and track and field) who spoke to The Advocate said that they were more afraid of the reaction of their team mates than the media response.
+In 1995, three athletes (in the NFL, NBA and track and field) who spoke to The Advocate said that they were more afraid of the reaction of their teammates than the media response.

 In a 2009 study on the well-being of same-sex-attracted youth in the United States, Lindsey Wilkinson and Jennifer Pearson found that lower self-esteem and higher rates of depression in same-sex attracted youth were correlated with the prevalence of football in high schools.
 Sociology researchers Sartore and Cunningham also found similar stigmatization in the view of homosexual coaches, as high school parents were shown to be unwilling to allow their children to be coached by someone who is gay or lesbian.
 They also found a similar attitude from high school athletes themselves toward participating on teams coached by either gay or lesbian coaches.
 However, recent scholars have documented an increasing trend toward openly gay athletes in high school and collegiate level sports.